Kurniakun17/MoviesAPI/README.md

 # MoviesAPI

-MoviesAPI is a RESTful API about movies where people can add, edit, read, and delete a data about movies (CRUD).
+MoviesAPI is a RESTful API about movies where people can create, read, update, and delete a data about movies (CRUD).
+This API is connected to a database, so all of the changes will remain in it.

-This API is connected to a database, so all of the changes will remain in the database.
+This project built using ExpressJS, MongoDB, and it's already deployed in Amazon Web Service EC2, so people can use this API for free.

 ## Run Locally
-To run this project, make sure that you have MongoDB installed on your device.
+To run this project locally, make sure that you have MongoDB installed on your device.

 if you haven't install MongoDB, you can download it from here